 Anti-Malware is a free WordPress malware removal plugin with powerful functions.
 It scans your entire website for malware, threats, and vulnerabilities in the server, it shows you a summary after the scan.

 If the site is OK, you see all in green.
 The best part of this plugin is to remove Known Threats.

 So, you don’t need to search if what you see is normal or problem after the scan.
 They get signals from their network and mark the common viruses as “known”, to remove them automatically after verifying their hidden codes.

-If there is a new information about new threats and malware, the WordPress anti malware plugin get the update automatically, you can edit the scan settings or even run scan from your dashboard.
+If there is new information about new threats and malware, the WordPress antimalware plugin gets the update automatically, you can edit the scan settings or even run a scan from your dashboard.

 3. Sucuri Security